 If the Competition Authority asks for another public authority's opinion in reviewing a transaction, the applicable time periods for the deemed approval mechanism (see above, Preliminary review (Phase I)) automatically restart from day one as of the date on which the relevant public authority submits its opinion to the Competition Authority.

 The acquisition by Bekaert of Pirelli Tyre SpA's steel tire cord business is a recent example of a Phase II case.
 Ultimately, the Competition Board cleared the transaction on 22 January 2015 upon the commitments proposed by the parties.

 For an overview of the notification process, see flowchart, Turkey: merger notifications.

 Publicity and confidentiality

-The main legislation regulating the protection of commercial information is Communiqué No. 2010/3 on Regulation of Right to Access to File and Protection of Commercial Secrets, which was enacted in April 2010.
+The main legislation regulating the protection of commercial information is Communiqué No. 2010/3 on Regulation of Right to Access to File and Protection of Commercial Secrets (enacted in April 2010).
 Communiqué No. 2010/3 places the burden of identifying and justifying information or documents as commercial secrets on the undertakings.
-In addition, the Competition Board and personnel of the Competition Authority have a legal obligation to not disclose any trade secrets or confidential information they have acknowledged as such during their service (Article 25, Competition Law) (see below, Confidentiality on request).
+In addition, the Competition Board and personnel of the Competition Authority have a legal obligation not to disclose any trade secrets or confidential information they have acknowledged as such during their service (Article 25, Competition Law) (see below, Confidentiality on request).

 While the Competition Board can also evaluate the information or documents ex officio, the general rule is that information or documents that are not requested to be treated as confidential are accepted as not confidential.